 Florida drivers must also carry at least $5,000 in death benefits on their PIP plans.
 This limit applies to each person who is fatally injured in the accident and is in addition to medical and disability benefits provided by the driver’s plan.
-Those who may receive the death benefit payout include the executor or administrator of the deceased person’s will or any of that person’s relatives—by blood, marriage, or adoption.
+Those who may receive the death benefit payout include the executor or administrator of the deceased person’s will or any of that person’s relatives by blood, marriage, or adoption.

-When Your Provider Does Not Want to Pay
+When Your Provider Does Not Want to Pay?

-When PIP Insurance Isn’t Enough
+When PIP Insurance Isn’t Enough?

 Filing a Personal Injury Lawsuit

-In addition to fighting for the compensation due you from your insurance company, depending on the facts of your case, an Orlando car accident attorney may advise you that the best course of action in your case is to file a personal injury lawsuit against the other driver.
+In addition to fighting for the compensation due you from your insurance company, an Orlando car accident attorney may advise you that the best course of action in your case is to file a lawsuit against the other driver.

-- Punitive damages – Punitive damages are intended to punish defendants for their behavior and to serve as a deterrent to others who may do the same.
-In Florida, these damages are reserved for only the most egregious behavior (usually the intentional infliction of harm).
-They are rare in personal injury cases, but may be an option for you depending on the facts of your case.
+- Punitive damages – Punitive damages punish defendants for their behavior and deter others who do the same.
+In Florida, these damages apply only to the most egregious behavior (usually the intentional infliction of harm).
+They are rare in personal injury cases but your case may involve them.

 Contact an Auto Accident Attorney for Questions and More Information